Ed-Fi-Alliance-OSS/Ed-Fi-ODS-Docker/README.md

 ## Self-Signed Certificate

 The deployments require valid SSL certificate to function.
 A self-signed certificate can be used for a Non-Production environment.
-This repository includes `generate-cert.sh` script that can be used to generate a self-signed certificate and place it in folder Ed-Fi-ODS-Docker/Web-Gateway/ssl and/or Ed-Fi-ODS-Docker/Web-Gateway-Sandbox/ssl (for sandbox mode) to be used by the running Gateway container.
+This repository includes `generate-cert.sh` script that can be used to generate a self-signed certificate and place it in folder ./ssl to be used by the running Gateway container.

 If deploying on local Windows host, you will either need GitBash or WSL to run `generate-cert.sh`.